OctopusDeploy/docs/docs/infrastructure/workers/worker-tools-versioning-and-caching.md

 ## Currently Cached Worker Tools

 **Octopus worker-tools cached on Dynamic Workers**
 The `octopusdeploy/worker-tools` images provided for the execution containers feature cache the five latest Ubuntu and two latest Windows images on a Dynamic Worker when it's created.
-This makes them an excellent choice over installing additional software on a Dynamic worker.
+This makes them an excellent choice over installing additional software on a Dynamic Worker.

-The following worker-tools images are cached:
+The following Worker Tools images are cached:

 **On Linux Workers**: